Stuffed acorn squash is a great way to appreciate the abundance of fall. This complete meal is stuffed with Italian sausage, kale and sweet apples.

 - While squash roasts, heat 1 tablespoon olive oil in a skillet over medium-high heat.

-- In the same skillet, add onions and green bell pepper; cook until they’re soft, 3-5 minutes.
+- In the same skillet, add onions and green bell pepper.
+Cook until they’re soft, 3-5 minutes.
 Add garlic and cook for 30 seconds.

 - Preheat your broiler and divide apple-sausage filling among squashes.

-- Once filled, place the baking sheet under the broiler and broil until for 5 minutes or so.
+- Once filled, place the baking sheet under the broiler and broil for 5 minutes or so.
 Garnish with fresh minced parsley and enjoy!

 Tips